MojoAuth/mojoauth-docs/content/guides/nextjs/index.md

 ## Integrate MojoAuth

-To start Integrating MojoAuth in react, first create a next app using create-next-app and follow the given steps:
+To start Integrating MojoAuth in NextJS, first create a next app using create-next-app and follow the given steps:

 ```
 npm install create-next-app